One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Photo of Nuremberg Palace of Justice, Trial Memorial

-Nuremberg Trial Memorial is in still active Palace of Justice
+Nuremberg Trial Memorial is still active in the Palace of Justice

 Day 1, stop 5: Documentation Center Nazi Rally Party